rgstephens/node-red-contrib-graphql/README.md

 ## GraphQL Nodes

-Provides a `GraphQL` node to support queries and a supporting Configuration node, called `graphql-server` to point to a GraphQL server.
+Provides a `GraphQL` node to support queries and a configuration node called `graphql-server`.

 ### `graphql-server` Configuration Node Fields